 2. The FIFA QUALITY mark

-To distinguish the differences in qualities between pitches, FIFA has set a benchmark for pitches to meet – the FIFA QUALITY mark and the FIFA QUALITY PRO mark.
+To distinguish the differences in qualities between pitches, FIFA has set a benchmark for artificial football pitches to meet – the FIFA QUALITY mark and the FIFA QUALITY PRO mark.

-The FIFA QUALITY PRO mark identifies pitches which successfully mimic the high quality performance and safety requirements for professional football, for a typical usage of up to 20 playing hours per weeks.
+The FIFA QUALITY PRO mark identifies pitches which successfully mimic the high-quality performance and safety requirements for professional football, for a typical usage of up to 20 playing hours per week.
 There are also stricter requirements for international match pitches, such as its size.

 3. What does the end-user really need and expect from an artificial grass football pitch?

-For schools in particular, a new surface may need to be used for a multitude of activities in addition to football, in order to fulfil their curricular obligations or even open up additional revenue streams through community hire.
+For schools in particular, new synthetic surfaces may need to be used for a multitude of activities in addition to football to fulfil their curricular obligations.
 Therefore, versatility and durability can often prove a key factor as to which 3G surface is chosen.
-There is also an increasing number of schools keen to use their sports pitches as an additional revenue stream by making it available to community sports clubs.
+There is also an increasing number of schools keen to use their sports fields as an additional revenue stream by making it available to community sports clubs.

 4. What is the reality of usage?

-From the very start, it needs to be known how many hours per week the 3G surface will be used for and who by.
-A pitch that is only used during school hours Monday – Friday is very different to one that is also used by community football clubs during weekday evenings and at weekends, so this needs to be factored into the specification stage of a project to ensure a system is fitted that is well suited to its intended use.
+From the very start, it needs to be known how many hours per week the 3G pitches will be used for and who by.
+A pitch that is only used during school hours Monday to Friday is very different to one that is also used by community football clubs during weekday evenings and at weekends.
+And this needs to be factored into the specification stage of a project to ensure a system is fitted that is well suited to its intended use.

-Don’t forget to get in touch today for any queries you may have, call us on 01299 253966 or visit here for more information.
-We can’t wait to hear from you!
+Don’t forget to get in touch today for any queries you may have.
+Call us on 01299 253966 or visit here for more information.